-Samples: See this functionality in action in our Windows Store app samples.
+Samples: See this functionality in action in our app samples.

-Design your Windows 8 apps with touch interactions in mind: Touch input is supported by an increasingly large and varied number of devices, and touch interactions are a fundamental aspect of the Windows 8 experience.
+Design your apps with touch interactions in mind: Touch input is supported by an increasingly large and varied number of devices, and touch interactions are a fundamental aspect of the user experience.

-Because touch is a primary mode of interaction for users of Windows 8, it's optimized for touch input to make it responsive, accurate, and easy to use.
+Because touch is a primary mode of interaction for users, Windows 8 and Windows Phone are optimized for touch input to make them responsive, accurate, and easy to use.
 Rest assured, tried and true input modes (such as mouse, pen, and keyboard) are fully supported and functionally consistent with touch (see Gestures, manipulations, and interactions).
 The speed, accuracy, and tactile feedback that traditional input modes provide are familiar and appealing to many users.
 These unique and distinctive interaction experiences have not been compromised.

 Incorporating touch interactions into the design of your apps can greatly enhance the user experience.
-Be creative with the design of this experience, support the widest range of capabilities and preferences, appeal to the widest possible audience, and attract more customers to your app in the Windows Store.
+Be creative with the design of this experience, support the widest range of capabilities and preferences, appeal to the widest possible audience, and attract more customers to your app.

-The user interaction platform for Windows Store apps is based on layers of functionality that progressively add flexibility and power:
+The user interaction platform is based on layers of functionality that progressively add flexibility and power:

 Take advantage of the built-in controls provided through the language frameworks to provide a full platform user interaction experience.
-This functionality works well for the majority of Windows Store apps.
+This functionality works well for the majority of apps.

 Tweak the user interaction experience through the pan/scroll and zoom settings of your app views.
 An app view dictates how a user accesses and manipulates your app and its content.
-Views also provide Windows Store app behaviors such as inertia, content boundary bounce, and snap points.
+Views also provide behaviors such as inertia, content boundary bounce, and snap points.